-Based on existing data on the target material and read-across material 2-ethyl-3-methylpyrazine (CAS # 15707-23-0), 2-isobutyl-3-methylpyrazine presents no concern for skin sensitization.
+Based on the existing data, 2-ethyl-3-methylpyrazine presents no concern for skin sensitization.

 11.1.4.1.
 Risk assessment.
-Limited skin sensitization data are available for 2-isobutyl-3-methylpyrazine.
-Therefore, read-across material 2ethyl-3-methylpyrazine (CAS # 15707-23-0; see Section VI) was used for the risk assessment of 2-isobutyl-3-methylpyrazine.
-The data on the read-across material are summarized in Table 1 below.
-Based on the existing data on the read-across material, 2-isobutyl-3-methylpyrazine is not considered a skin sensitizer.
-The chemical structure of the readacross material and the target material indicate that they would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.5).
-Read-across material 2-ethyl-3-methylpyrazine is predicted in vitro to be a non-sensitizer when evaluated following the OECD Guideline No. 497: Defined Approaches on Skin Sensitization (OECD, 2021a).
-Read-across 2-ethyl-3-methylpyrazine was found to be negative in an in vitro direct peptide reactivity assay (DPRA), KeratinoSens, and human cell line activation test (h-CLAT) (RIFM, 2018; RIFM, 2017b; RIFM, 2017a).
+Based on the existing data, 2-ethyl-3-methyl-pyrazine is not considered a skin sensitizer.
+The data are summarized in Table 1.
+The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+2-Ethyl-3-methylpyrazine is predicted in vitro to be a non-sensitizer when evaluated following the OECD Guideline No. 497: Defined Approaches on Skin Sensitization (OECD, 2021).
+2-Ethyl-3-methylpyrazine was found to be negative in an in vitro direct peptide reactivity assay (DPRA), KeratinoSens, and human cell line activation test (h-CLAT) (RIFM, 2018; RIFM, 2017h; RIFM, 2017g).

-Based on the weight of evidence (WoE) from structural analysis and in vitro and animal studies on the read-across material as well as the target material, 2-isobutyl-3-methylpyrazine does not present a concern for skin sensitization.
+Based on weight of evidence (WoE) from structural analysis and in vitro studies, 2-ethyl-3-methylpyrazine does not present a concern for skin sensitization.